This post may contain affiliate links, for more information see our disclaimer.

 You will want to study the cash flow from operations, investing, and financing.

-- Cash flow from operations will show an investor how well the company is profiting from its day to day business operations.
+- Cash flow from operations will show an investor how well the company is profiting from its day-to-day business operations.
+(The most important source of income for a business)

 - Cash flow from financing shows how the company borrows money, raises capital, pays dividends, and repays debt.